 12. Adored Vintage

-Browsing Adored Vintage’s website of vintage clothing and vintage-inspired modern pieces is like a virtual escape to a romantic French countryside.
+Browsing Adored Vintage is a good-looking Shopify store with vintage clothing and vintage-inspired modern pieces is like a virtual escape to a romantic French countryside.
 Owner Rodellee Bas curates and creates pieces out of her affinity for silhouettes of times past.
 Adored Vintage donates a portion of its revenue to local classrooms, and Rodellee is a regular mentor to other women in business.

 13. Cheekbone Beauty

-Founded by Indigenous owner Jennifer Harper, Cheekbone Beauty creates beauty products that are vegan and cruelty free.
+Founded by Indigenous owner Jennifer Harper, popular Shopify store Cheekbone Beauty creates beauty products that are vegan and cruelty free.
 As part of the brand’s commitment to becoming waste free by 2023, its lipsticks are packaged in biodegradable paper and use 85% less plastic than traditional lipstick tubes.
-Cheekbone Beauty’s team founded First Nations Child and Family Caring Society (FNCFCS) and continues to support its initiatives by donating 10% of the profits to Shannen’s Dream.
+Cheekbone Beauty’s team supports organizations like the First Nations Child and Family Caring Society (FNCFCS) and donates 10% of the profits to Shannen’s Dream.

 14. Meow Meow Tweet